aldebaran/robot-jumpstarter/README.md

 Template: service-tabletpage
 --------

+A webpage backed by a custom service.

+*Ideal for:*: An app/game that displays rich content on the tablet, an advance diagnosis webpage, etc.

 *Usage:* `python jumpstart.py service-tabletpage my-package-name MyServiceName`

 Combines **python-service** and **simple-tabletpage**  to have an application consisting of a (Python) NAOqi service, and a webpage that calls it (a common pattern in application development).